Suspensions and extensions

 Note that lapsed candidature may not be extended beyond 12 months.
 If you have not submitted your thesis after 12 months of lapsed candidature you will normally be withdrawn.

-International students on a student visa whose candidature has lapsed must be aware that the university is required to notify the Department of Immigration and Border Protection of the discontinuation of their studies.
+International students on a student visa whose candidature has lapsed must be aware that the university is required to notify the Department of Home Affairs of the discontinuation of their studies.
 Students are advised that this is likely to result in the cancellation of their student visa.

 Withdrawing your candidature